Melvin Edward Streeter

 Contributors: Ellen Mirro, Studio TJP & Yashpriya Gupta

-Streeter's legacy extended to major projects like CenturyLink Field, where he was on the design team together with renowned architectural firms Ellerbe Becket and LMN Architects.
-He was selected by the Seattle Public Library to design the new Rainier Beach branch library (1981), further solidifying his contributions to the community.
+Streeter's legacy extended to major projects such as Century Link Field where he worked with renowned architectural firms.
+He was selected by the Seattle Public Library to design the new Rainier Beach branch library, further extending his contributions to the community.

 Beyond his prolific architectural career, Streeter was a dedicated mentor and advocate for diversity within the architectural profession.
 He co-founded the American Institute of Architects (AIA) Seattle Chapter's Diversity Roundtable and received a Community Service Award from AIA Seattle in 2004.

 On June 12, 2006, Melvin E. Streeter passed away at the age of 75, leaving behind a legacy of architectural innovation, community service, and a commitment to nurturing the next generation of architects, particularly among minority communities.
+His impact on Seattle's architectural landscape and his dedication to promoting diversity in the field continue to inspire architects and aspiring professionals today.

 Bibliographic Reference